A great restaurant employee handbook is the secret to a successful onboarding process.

 Keep in mind that many of these employment policies will vary depending on where your restaurant is located.
 Therefore it’s absolutely essential to have an attorney review this section to make sure you are in compliance.

-Though a sensitive topic, it is absolutely essential to have a section dedicated to harassment and discrimination so that employees feel safe and comfortable in the workplace.
+Though a sensitive topic, it is extremely important to have a section dedicated to harassment and discrimination so that employees feel safe and comfortable in the workplace.

 This section should clearly state that your restaurant has a zero-tolerance policy when it comes to harassment and discrimination of any kind.
 Take the time to explicitly define what constitutes harassment or discrimination and then outline your official procedure for reporting complaints.
 You want your employees to know that you take this topic very seriously so make sure they know that their complaints will be received and acted upon.